matloff/TidyverseSkeptic/README.md

 One major issue with this "success" (aside from the improper conflation of Tidy with GGP2) is that Tidy R courses are scaled down in scope, compared to the base-R ones.
 A typical Tidy R course does not equip students to do much in R (whether, base or Tidy).
 They teach a few **dplyr** verbs, a few GGP2 calls, and provide examples that the students can mimic.
 Much time is spent on the RS IDE and R Markdown.
 Students emerge with a false sense of empowerment.

+Professor Peng, in his aforementioned keynote address, agrees but feels this is a good thing:

+> [Tidy] allowed a relatively small set of tools to provide a wide range
+> of operations when it came to data wrangling.
+The opinionated nature of
+> the tools naturally limited somewhat the flexibility of how things could
+> be done.
+But this reduced complexity was what made the tools so
+> appealing to new users.
+There were just fewer things to learn.

 Teacher and students alike are happy, but misleadingly so.

+It doesn't have to be that way.
+As shown in this essay, Tidy is in many ways more *difficult* for nocoder learners of R, contrary to the above quote's message, "Well, they learn less but at least it is easier for them."

 ## Use of functional programming